 Student training shall be done prior to the student's first potential exposure to blood-borne pathogens.
 The training shall include the requirements of the Bloodborne Pathogen Standard, universal precautions, and the HC policy.
 The training may be incorporated into class materials in NRSG 232 Foundations of Nursing.

-Your signature below indicates that you have read and understand the "Blood Borne Pathogen Student Policy" and will adhere to it as outlined above.
+Your signature below indi icates that y you have read and understand the "Blood Borne Pathogen Stude ent Policy" and will ac dhere to in as outlin ed above.